These DIY candles make a fantastic gift at any time of year. Learn how to transfer photos to candles effortlessly with this tutorial!

 - Lay your design across and around your candle to determine placement.
 Make sure it fits and is positioned so that it looks the most pleasing.

 - Take your iron on it’s lowest setting and lightly go across the edges of the napkin, working your way around the candle.
-I’ve heard this works with a curling iron, hairdryer, or a heat gun as well, but I haven’t tried those methods myself.
+This works with a curling iron, hairdryer, or a heat gun as well.

 - The iron method worked well for me!
 If you have special or memorable photos you’d like to transfer, you can print them on regular printer paper and place a piece of wax paper between your photo and the iron and get the same result as you do with the napkin transfer.
 The heat makes the napkin design literally melt into the candle so that it appears to be part of the candle.